shitcoinswap/.github/profile/README.md

 # Welcome to the Shitcoin Society

-We are developing [Shitcoin Swap](https://www.shitcoinswap.com), the extendable open source trading platform
+We are developing [Shitcoin Swap](https://www.shitcoinswap.com), the extendable open source trading platform.

-## Projects to be listed

-- [DoltCoin](https://github.com/shitcoinsociety/doltcoin): A simple crypto-currency backed by Dolt.

 Interested in working with us?
 Reach out at [hello@shitcoinsociety.com](mailto:hello@shitcoinsociety.com).